harrycresswell/harry/content/writing/menus-in-hugo.md

 syndicate: "false"
 ---

-There’s many ways to build a menu with Hugo.
+There are many ways to build a menu with Hugo.
 As is often the case, it’s this flexibility which makes Hugo one of the more powerful static site generators.
-But, it can also leave you scratching your head, wondering which approach makes the most sense for your project.
+But, it’s not always obvious which approach is best suited to your project.
+And, you’re often left scratching your head, wondering which approach to choose.

 This article will guide you through the different approaches.
-From a simple list of hard coded links, right the way through to an advanced config menu.
-We’ll also cover some of the more challenging aspects of building menus, including highlighting current items, working with sub menus, and adding external links.
+From a simple list of hard-coded links, right through to an advanced config menu.
+We’ll also cover some of the more challenging aspects of building menus.
+Including highlighting current items, working with sub-menus, and adding external links.

-I’ve done my best to highlight the nuances of each approach where appropriate, and give some indication about the way I like to do things, personally.
+I’ve done my best to highlight the nuances of each approach, where appropriate.
+And, provide some insight into how I prefer to do things.

 ## Creating a `nav.html` partial